Alcester: Flooding

 The River Alne and Arrow, which join on the outskirts of Alcester, have occasionally flooded and on a few occasions engulfed part of the town.
 The last occurrences were in 1956, 10 April 1998 (Maunday Thursday) and on 21 July 2007 when 200 homes were left uninhabitable.
 In response to the severe flooding of 2007 Alcester flood scheme completed an underground storage tank with a 3.25 million litre capacity in June 2011, costing just over £1 million.
 The scheme attracted funding from the Regional Flood and Coastal Committee's Local Levy with contributions from Warwickshire County Council, Stratford-on-Avon District Council and Alcester Town Council.
 The scheme included work on the two pumping stations located at Bleachfield Street and Gas House Lane.

 Sports

 Alcester Town F.C. has teams from Under-6 to Under-18 and senior players.
 The town has a rugby club, and also used to have a golf course which closed and became the home of the football club.
 Alcester is also home to Alcester & Ragley Park Cricket Club, situated in the grounds of Ragley Hall, the club has two Saturday teams who play in the Cotswold Hills League and two Sunday teams who play friendlies.
-There are also numerous junior teams (Up to U16), and a girls team.
+There are also numerous junior teams (Up to U16), and a girls' team.
 Alcester Golf Club (now defunct) was founded in 1892.
 The club continued until the outbreak of the Second World War.
-Alne Cricket Club (Great Alne) is a cricke club about 2 miles from Alcester centre that play in local competitions and have a summer fun week for children.
+Alne Cricket Club (Great Alne) is a cricket club about 2 miles from Alcester centre that play in local competitions and have a summer fun week for children.
 Adults can also play in their "Adult Team".

+Media

+Local news and television programmes are provided by BBC West Midlands and ITV Central.
+Television signals are received from the Sutton Coldfield TV transmitter.

+Local radio stations are BBC CWR, Capital Mid-Counties, Hits Radio Coventry & Warwickshire, Fresh (Coventry & Warwickshire), Heart West Midlands, Smooth West Midlands, Greatest Hits Radio Midlands and Stratford Community Radio, a community based station that broadcast from Stratford-upon-Avon.

+The town is served by the local newspaper, Redditch Advertiser (formerly Alcester Chronicle).